Exterior-point Optimization for Sparse and Low-rank Optimization: Numerical experiments

 In applying \textsf{NExOS} for the factor analysis problem, we initialize our iterates with $Z_{0}:=\Sigma$ and $z_{0}:=\mathbf{0}$.
 All the other parameters are kept at their default values as stated in the beginning of \S\ref{sec:Numerical-experiments}.
 For each dataset, we vary the number of factors from $1$ to $\lfloor p/2\rfloor$, where $p$ is the size of the underlying matrix $\Sigma$.

-\paragraph{Results.}
+\paragraph{Results}

 Figure \ref{fig:Figure-showing-performance} shows performance of \textsf{NExOS} in solving the factor analysis problem for different datasets, with each row representing one dataset.

-The first column compares the training loss of the solution found by \textsf{NExOS} and the nuclear norm heuristic.
+The first row compares the training loss of the solution found by \textsf{NExOS} and the nuclear norm heuristic.
 We see that for all the datasets, \textsf{NExOS} finds a solution with a training loss that is considerably smaller than that of the nuclear norm heuristic.

-The second column shows the proportion of variance explained by the algorithms considered for the datasets considered (higher is better).
+The second row shows the proportion of variance explained by the algorithms considered for the datasets considered (higher is better).
 We see that in terms of the proportion of explained variance, \textsf{NExOS} delivers larger values than that of the nuclear norm heuristic for different values of $r$, which is indeed desirable. \textsf{NExOS} consistently provides solutions with better objective value and explained variance compared to the nuclear norm heuristic.